Tips for reading in a foreign language

 There are two types of reading: intensive and extensive.

-Now, intensive reading is when you’re like a language detective, analyzing every word in the text to understand as much as possible.
-And let me tell ya, there are definitely some benefits to that approach.
+Intensive reading is when you’re like a language detective, analyzing every word in the text to understand as much as possible.
+There are some benefits to that approach.

-But if you really wanna take your language skills to the next level, you gotta mix it up with some extensive reading.
-This is like speed reading, where you’re just trying to soak up as much information as possible in a short amount of time.
+But if you want to take your language skills to the next level, mix it up with some extensive reading.
+It is speed reading, where you’re just trying to soak up as much information as possible as fast as possible.

 And the great news is, you don’t have to choose between the two!
-When you’re going through a traditional language learning course, you’re probably doing a lot of intensive reading.
-But make sure you take some time to do some extensive reading too!
+When going through a traditional language learning course, you’re probably doing a lot of intensive reading.
+But make sure you take some time to do some extensive reading also!

 Why does reading in a foreign language seem difficult?

 We all know how to read in our mother tongue, right?
 We skim, we scan, and we breeze through texts like a freakin’ tornado, just trying to find the information we need.
-And then, of course, there are those times when we read every single word like our lives depend on it, like when we’re signing a contract or ordering a pizza with extra cheese.
+And then, of course, there are those times when we read every word like our lives depend on it, like when we’re signing a contract.

-But, when it comes to reading in a foreign language, we just throw all those reading approaches out the window and start from the beginning, trying to understand every single word.
-And let me tell you, it’s a recipe for disaster.
+But, when it comes to reading in a foreign language, we throw all those reading approaches out the window and start from the beginning, trying to understand every word.
+It’s a recipe for disaster.

 We get frustrated, we get overwhelmed, and we start to wonder why we ever thought we could learn this language in the first place.